To offer a well rounded approach to cutting edge technologies, Bizagi features its RPA integration capabilities with UiPath.

 By configuring a bot to be executed as an Activity Action, its execution is synchronous.
 This means that the task will not be completed until the bot successfully completes its execution.

 Be careful when doing this kind of configuration, since any problem with the bot may cause your process to get stuck.
-Keep in mind that this option is not available for Service Tasks since they are asynchronous.

 To use this alternative, go to the fourth step of the Process Wizard and select Activity Actions, click the task on which you want to add the On Exit Activity and then click on the plus icon to add a new Activity Action.